Justice for Princewill Ikenna: A Call for Accountability

 Determined to find answers, Ernest searched Princewill’s house and found a car-tracking document with a phone number.
 When he contacted the company, they promised to return his call within 30 minutes.
 Later, he received confirmation that the car was located in Lagos State.

-However, when his wife was called in for questioning, she contradicted his claim confirming that her husband had indeed travelled to Ikom on the 4th of September to preach.
+However, when his wife was called in for questioning, she contradicted his claim, confirming that her husband had indeed travelled to Ikom on the 4th of September to preach.

-The case was then reported to the State Criminal Investigation Department (SCID), Panti, Lagos, where Pastor Peter revealed that he was invited to Ikom by another pastor named Pastor Kingsley for a church program.
-According to him, during his visit, he witnessed Pastor Kingsley and two other men identified as Elvis and Barrie
+The case was then reported to the State Criminal Investigation Department (SCID), Panti, Lagos.
+Pastor Peter revealed that he was invited to Ikom by another pastor named Pastor Kingsley for a church program.
+According to him, during his visit, he witnessed Pastor Kingsley and two other men identified as Elvis and Barrie accost Princewill.
+He further admitted he was present when Princewill was murdered but insisted he did not pull the trigger.
+He alleged that Elvis shot Princewill and later drove the car to Lagos that same night.

-General directed that the case be transferred back to Cross River State for trial.
+Following this revelation, the Inspector General directed that the case be transferred back to Cross River State for trial.
 The police from Zone 6 took over the investigation and collected the recovered bullets for forensic analysis.

 One of the investigating officers, Inspector Denise Ibe, assured the family that justice would prevail since Pastor Peter was already in custody and the other suspects would soon be apprehended.